Improving Employability in Scotland

 “Music helps with anonymity”, one of them said.
-Background noise helps those who feel shy or nervous about speaking out to the wider group feel more comfortable about expressing their opinions.
+Background noise helps those who feel shy or nervous about speaking out to the wider group feel more comfortable about speaking up.

-In the next phase of the pilot we will conduct user research throughout the project to make sure we understand the barriers of digital engagement for the young people we train as well as develop prototypes to give them something physical to test and feedback on.
+It goes without saying, we will conduct user research throughout the project to make sure we are getting it right with our young people, and develop prototypes to give them something physical to test and feedback on.

 We will also work closely with our service leads to look at legacy content, making sure we capture all aspects of current coursework and identify any gaps.